Goldenlion5648/TinkersConstruct/README.md

 (old 1.7.10 IMCs can be found here: https://gist.github.com/bonii-xx/e46f9d9e81e29d796b1b)

 ## Setting up a Workspace/Compiling from Source
 Note: Git MUST be installed and in the system path to use our scripts.
+Java 18 must be used.
 * Setup: Run [gradle]in the repository root: `gradlew[.bat] [setupDevWorkspace|setupDecompWorkspace] [eclipse|idea]`
 * Build: Run [gradle]in the repository root: `gradlew[.bat] build`
 * If obscure Gradle issues are found try running `gradlew clean` and `gradlew cleanCache`